 The following is an example of how events are listed on a meet sheet:

 This means that Susie is in two relay events and three individual events.
 For individual events, she is in heat 1/lane 3 for freestyle, heat 1/lane 5 for fly and heat 2/lane 5 for backstroke.
 For the medley relay, she will have to report to heat 1/lane 3 with the rest of her relay team.
 In the medley, she is the second swimmer “(2)”, or breaststroke.
 Her freestyle relay team is in heat 2/lane 5.
 She is the fourth swimmer in the free relay.
 Be sure to write down all event information, so your swimmer is prepared when it is time to swim.

-If your child is a 6&Under or 7-8, it is your responsibility to get her behind the block area prior to her heat.
-Plan to have your child behind the block at least two heats before she is scheduled to swim.
+If your child is a 6 & under or 7-8, please get him/her behind the block area prior to his/her heat.
+If you are working during the meet, introduce your child to the Shepherd before the meet starts so the Shepherd can direct your child behind the block at least two heats before he/she is scheduled to swim.

 Relay event sheets list the stroke (bk-3) or sequence of swimmer (1-3):

 This means Susie is swimming backstroke in lane 3 (bk-3), or is the first swimmer in lane 3 (1-3).

 ●Seals Handbook and pen/pencil for recording events & times